 The magnification effect of a teleconverter varies depending on the teleconverter.
-The magnification may be in the range of 1.2x to 3x.
-The most common teleconverters are 1.4x and 2.0x.
+The magnification may be a 1.2x, 1.7x teleconverter, 2x converter, or 3x converter.
+The most common teleconverters are 1.4x converter and 2x converters.

 A teleconverter is made up of multiple optical elements.
-The total number of which can vary depending on the optical design and focal length multiplication factor of the teleconverter.
-The larger the multiplication factor and the longer the teleconverter, the larger the physical size and weight of the teleconverter.
+The total number can vary depending on the optical design and focal length multiplication factor of the teleconverter.
+The larger the multiplication factor and the longer the teleconverter, the larger the physical size and weight.

 Since most teleconverters are designed to be used with several different lenses, their optical design usually incorporates standard lens elements without optical corrections, which unfortunately results in increased optical aberrations, such as lateral chromatic aberration.

 In some cases, manufacturers try to minimize optical aberrations’ effect by incorporating more complex lens elements.
 The elements might include aspherical elements into their teleconverter design.